5 Ways to Win in a Zero-Click SERP

 1. Optimize Google Properties

-Google Business Profile (GBP) – Formerly known as Google My Business, GBP is the driving force being the local pack.
+Google Business Profile (GBP) – Formerly known as Google My Business, GBP is the local pack’s driving force.
 If you’re a local business, you need to take GBP very seriously.
-At Oneupweb, we tag all our GBP website links to track GBP referrals separate from Google organic.
+At Oneupweb, we tag all our GBP website links to track GBP referrals separate from Google organic sessions.
 We find GBP users convert at three to four times the rate of typical Google organic users.
 Users who click the local pack are further down the sales funnel than the typical organic user.
 One analysis, based on 140 local businesses, shows a strong positive correlation (0.702) between the number of stars (rating x reviews) and GBP sessions.

 scatter plot depicting organic sessions are related to star power

-YouTube – Most businesses are managing Facebook.
-Most businesses probably even have a video strategy of some sort.
-Not many businesses, however, pay much attention to YouTube.
-This is shocking, considering YouTube is the most widely used platform amongst US adults, according to the Pew Research Center.
-YouTube also takes up a considerable amount of the SERP via featured videos and the video carousel.
+YouTube Most businesses are managing Facebook.
+Not many, however, pay much attention to YouTube.
+This is shocking, considering YouTube is the most widely used platform amongst US adults.
+YouTube results also take up a considerable amount of the SERP via featured videos and the video carousel.

 2. Win Featured Snippets

 Many marketers thought featured snippets would keep users from clicking through to learn more.
-That may be true for everyone except the website that owns the featured snippet.
-Often, the website with the featured snippet also ranks 1-3 organically, which means they own most of the above-the-fold SERP.
+But the website with the featured snippet ranks 1-3 organically, which means they own most of the above-the-fold SERP.

 We recommend using SEMrush to monitor your domain for featured snippets.
 Run a report on your competitors.
 What featured snippets do they own?
 Export your organic keywords.
 Home in on question queries for which you’re ranking highly.
 Optimize these close-but-no-cigar pages to see if you can steal a snippet.
 We recommend focusing on page speed, media attachments and clearly answering the query.